-WELDING TECHNOLOGY

-(CRT.WEL) CERTIFICATE
+WELDING TECHNOLOGY (CRT.WEL) CERTIFICATE

 This program provides experiences which enable students to develop competencies necessary for employment in and/or continued education in welding.
-Emphasis throughout the program is placed on developing skills in the following areas: safety, metal identification, oxyacetylene welding, metal cutting processes, shielded metal arc welding, gas metal arc welding, gas tungsten arc welding, and blueprint reading.
+Emphasis throughout the program is placed on developing skills in the following areas: blueprint reading, industrial safety, metal identification, metal cutting processes, OAW, SMAW, GMAW, GTAW.